mennamin/graphmaze/README.md

 Random Maze Generator with multiple solutions using graphs and DFS.
-Per each run soultions are randomly generated.The length and width can be chosen seperately with any size.Tested up to size 1000 * 1000.
+Per each run soultions are randomly generated.The length and width can be chosen seperately with any size.Tested up to size 1000 * 1000.Does not cause stack overflow as it is implemented using an iterative approach instead of a recusrive one.